intmus/inttheory22-23/_08-cadences-phrasing/a1-cadences.md

 These harmonic functions shape every musical phrase, and nowhere is that more obvious than in studying how phrases end. *Cadences* are the term that we use to describe the harmonic progression at the end of a musical phrase.
 If a musical phrase could be considered equivalent to a written sentence, then the *cadence* is the period at the end of that sentence.
 All cadences finish a phrase, but not all cadences provide closure and stability.
 In fact, some cadences are purposefully unsettled.

 We will study the chords associated with classifying cadences, but it takes far more than a particular harmonic progression to create a cadence.
-In addition to chord progressions, cadences are affected by melodic shapes, melodic rhythm, harmonic rhythm, contextual clues, meter, and many other elements of music.
+In addition to chord progressions, cadences are affected by melodic shapes, melodic rhythm, harmonic rhythm, context, meter, and many other elements of music.

 For this course, we will study six types of cadences:
 - *perfect authentic cadence (PAC)*